Black and white Valentino dress of Julia Roberts

-The black and white Valentino dress of Julia Roberts refers to the black and white Valentino dress worn by Julia Roberts at the 73rd Academy Awards on March 25, 2001, during which she won the Academy Award for her performance in Erin Brockovich.
+American actress Julia Roberts wore a black and white Valentino dress to the 73rd Academy Awards on March 25, 2001, during which she won the Academy Award for her performance in Erin Brockovich.
 The dress was floor-length, with a black body.
 A single white stripe ran down the front of the dress, splitting into a Y-shape at the bust to form a pair of straps.
 In the back, the dress fanned out into a black tulle train with several more white stripes running down it.

 Widely praised by fashion critics, a poll by Debenhams, published in The Daily Telegraph, voted it the "third most iconic red carpet dress of all time".
 The dress was a vintage 1992 design from the Valentino archives, intended to evoke the style of classic Hollywood; Valentino had designed for prominent fashion icons such as Jackie Kennedy and Elizabeth Taylor.

 Background

+The dress was originally designed for Valentino's 1992 haute couture collection, and had previously been worn by presenter Lorella Cuccarini while hosting the 1993 Sanremo Music Festival.
+It is currently in the company's archives.

 Roberts was dressed by Debbi Mason.
 This was known to Valentino who realized he had "struck gold" because his employee Cristina Viera had been an acquaintance of Mason in England in the 1980s when Mason has been an editor for British Elle and Viera had worked for fashion house Jasper Conran.
 This led to Viera contacting Mason to offer the dress.
 Roberts had previously tried on dresses sent by most of the other top designers but was not particularly impressed by any of them.
 Convinced they had the right dress for her, in the very week of the Oscars, Viera arranged for Roberts to come to a fitting at Valentino Beverly Hills.
 Viera remarked that Roberts looked "absolutely stunning" and Roberts was reported to have said "I just thought it was a pretty dress".
 The black column gown with white piping had been slightly too small for Roberts but a tailor made some last-minute adjustments.